-6.1 The transition of services to be Outsourced has a number of risks associated with it.
-A Member in Public Practice providing or utilising Outsourced Services should manage the risks of transition and implementation by using appropriate project management skills and discipline.
-Where the Member does not have the professional expertise to manage the transition of processes and the required implementation support, the Member may seek assistance from a suitably qualified third party.
+6.1 A Member in Public Practice providing or utilising Outsourced Services should manage the transition and implementation of the service using appropriate project management skills and discipline.
+Where the Member does not have the professional expertise to manage the transition of processes and the required implementation support, the Member should seek assistance from a suitably qualified third party.